• Skip to primary navigation

 📖 Flavor variations for the sauce

-• Sriracha for Frank’s hot sauce: Adds a different type of heat with a touch of garlic flavor.
+• Sriracha instead of Frank’s.
+A different kind of heat with a garlic note.

 Closeup of wings on a cast iron platter with green onions sprinkled on top with celery and dip.